nikkeyl/nikkeyl/SECURITY.md

 Please provide the requested information below (as much as you can provide) to help me better understand the nature and extent of the potential **Issue**:

-- Problem type
+- Problem type;
-- Full paths to source files associated with the manifestation of the problem.
+- Full paths to source files associated with the manifestation of the problem;
-- Location of the affected source code (`tag/branch/commit` or direct URL).
+- Location of the affected source code (`tag/branch/commit` or direct URL);
-- Any special configuration required to reproduce the problem.
+- Any special configuration required to reproduce the problem;
-- Step by step instructions to reproduce the problem.
+- Step by step instructions to reproduce the problem;

 This information will help me review your report more quickly.